 - Small footprint.
 Requires little space, so can be grown in cities and close to consumers

 How we do it

-Unlike field mushrooms, which grow on compost and chicken poop, the mushrooms we grow would naturally grow on decaying trees like Oak, Hickory, and Poplar – plus some conifers like spruce and fir.
+Unlike field mushrooms, which grow on composted chicken poop, the mushrooms we grow would naturally grow on decaying trees like Oak, Hickory, and Poplar – plus some conifers like spruce and fir.
 No dirt, manure, or darkness is used in the making of our mushrooms!

-We try to grow as naturally as possible.
-Our method uses a hanging 9kg bag filled with organic Pine sawdust plus some Soy for nutrition.
+At Ohau Gourmet Mushrooms, we try to grow as naturally as possible.
+Our method uses a hanging 18kg bag filled with organic Pine sawdust plus some Soy for nutrition.
 As far as our mushrooms are concerned, they are living happily in an old tree and just hanging around for the right conditions to fruit.

 These conditions are created in grow rooms constructed from reused insulated shipping containers, lined with stainless steel.
 Here we set the temperature and humidity to that in South East Asia (it’s Bali in our grow) and allow 2-3 weeks to fruit, be picked, then taken fresh to the market.

-We mainly sell our fresh product at Farmers Markets:
+We mainly sell our fresh products at Farmers Markets: